|Title:||Head Men's Soccer Coach|

 Marc Hubbard was named the seventh head coach in Southern New Hampshire University men's soccer history on January 9, 2008.

 Over his first five seasons, Hubbard has re-established the Penmen as one of the nation's premier Division II programs.
 Hubbard has posted a 78-18-13 (.775) record over his first five years, with the Penmen earning NCAA Tournament berths in each of those seasons, including NCAA quarterfinal trips in 2009, 2011 and 2012.
 The Penmen have captured two Northeast-10 regular season titles and two NE-10 tournament titles during Hubbard's tenure, and he is a two-time Northeast-10 Coach of the Year.
+Entering the 2013 season, Hubbard stands as the second-winningest active Division II coach in terms of winning percentage.

 2012 saw the Penmen post a 19-4 record, win the Northeast-10 Tournament title for the fourth time in program history and advance to the NCAA quarterfinals for the third time in four seasons.
 Southern New Hampshire also captured its first regional title since 2002, winning the East Region crown.
 The Penmen were ranked as high as No. 3 during the season and ended the year fifth nationally.